 Provides an in-depth examination of theories of art therapy.
-Students are exposed to theories of individual, couples, and group art therapy.
-Requires 30 - 40 hours of observation and participation at a field study site.
-One hour per week supervision as arranged.
+Students are exposed to theories of individual, couples and group art therapy.
+Requires 30 - 40 hours of observation and participation at a field study site, side-by-side with a registered art therapist.
+One hour per week debriefing as arranged.
 No supervision charge.